scheiblr/Json2Xlsx/README.md

 the possibility to not display redundant data.

 ## Installation
-Just install the package using compose.
+Just install the package using [composer](https://getcomposer.org/).
 ```bash
 composer require uklfr/json2xlsx
 ```